drogalis/Flat-Map-RB-Tree/README.md

 # Flat Map RB Tree

 A STL compliant map and set that uses a red black tree under the hood.
 Much faster than [boost::flat_map](https://www.boost.org/doc/libs/1_76_0/boost/container/flat_map.hpp) for any workload over ~250 elements.
-Beats [std::map](https://en.cppreference.com/w/cpp/container/map) for when full optimizations are enabled.
+Beats [std::map](https://en.cppreference.com/w/cpp/container/map) for all workloads when full optimizations are enabled.

 ## Table of Contents